 While home decor magazines portray a sleek, flat panel TV mounted over a fireplace it’s not the best location for your TV.
 There is the risk of your TV catching fire if you have a wood-burning fireplace.

 Besides, the fire generates heat and smoke which is not good for your TV.
-However things are different with a gas fireplace as they usually have vents for heat dispersal so there is no risk of the heat reaching your TV.
+However, things are different with a gas fireplace as they usually have vents for heat dispersal so there is no risk of the heat reaching your TV.

 Remember that plasma flat panels give a more consistent picture quality when viewed from the side.
-However the blacks in liquid crystal screens tend to turn grey, and colors shift to different tones if viewed from the side.
+However the blacks in liquid crystal screens tend to turn grey, and colours shift to different tones if viewed from the side.